fishjam-cloud/mobile-client-sdk/examples/fishjam-chat/README.md

 ```

 > [!NOTE]
-> Be sure to run `npx expo prebuild` and not `yarn prebuild` as there's an issue with path generation for ios/.xcode.env.local
+> Be sure to run `npx expo prebuild` and not `yarn prebuild` as there's an issue with path generation for the `ios/.xcode.env.local` file

 4. Build app: